How the shared company workspace works

 |---|---|---|

-| Notes | Yes | They can be subject to approval depending on role and configuration. |
+| Notes | Yes | They can be subject to approval or read-only mode depending on role and team policy. |

 | Snippets | Yes | They are shared as notes with a shortcut. |

-| Links | Yes | Useful for standardizing internal shortcuts and searches. |
+| Links and groups | Yes | They help standardize access, internal searches, and working sessions. |

-| Company variables | Yes | They are managed from the team settings. |
+| Company variables | Yes | They are managed from the team settings and can feed shared snippets. |

-| Personal content | Not automatically | Your personal space remains separate from the shared one. |
+| Personal content | Not automatically | Your personal vault remains separate from the shared vault even if you work in the same browser. |

 Organization layers available in Teams